mitchelltmarino/MMM-RemoteCompliments/Drive/README.md

 ## Download dependencies

-* Open the console and enter `npm install googleapis`
+* Open the console and enter `npm install googleapis` from the MagicMirror root folder.
     * This will install the Google APIs service.
 (Working as of googleapis@33.0.0)

 ## Setting up your Google APIs project